juniormayhe/AutomaticShutdown/README.md

   ____) | | | | |_| | || (_| | (_) \ V  V /| | | |
  |_____/|_| |_|\__,_|\__\__,_|\___/ \_/\_/ |_| |_|
 ```
+# AutomaticShutdown
+Allow IT administrators to quickly deploy a Windows shutdown policy over a network with a shared configuration file.

 ## Deploy Instructions